SahilKumarGeoscience/sahilkumargeoscience.github.io/README.md

 ## Poster and Abstract Information

-This EGU 2026 poster is based on my completed M.Sc. thesis on the future landscape evolution of the Swabian Alb.
+This page brings together the final poster, EGU abstract, short CV, and contact information related to my EGU 2026 presentation.

 The final poster version includes refined figures, structure, and interpretation developed after the thesis was completed.
 The scientific focus remains the same: lithological control of erosion hotspots, climate sensitivity, escarpment evolution, drainage reorganisation, and long-term plateau stability.